ethan-wickstrom/robofactor/docs/modern_python_patterns.md

     send_mail(raw)
 ```

 No casts, no runtime surprises.
+Never use Any, cast, or # type: ignore for type fixes.